An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Introduction

 \subsection{Main Contributions}

-In this paper, we study the problems of computing both \emph{maximum-volume inner approximations} and \emph{minimum-volume outer approximations} to the aggregate flexibility set by optimizing over affine transformations of a given convex polytope in half-space representation.
-The proposed class of approximations generalizes those considered by related methods from the literature, which either limit the class of approximating sets to homothets of a given convex polytope \cite{zhao2017geometric}, or restrict the specification of the given polytope to zonotopic geometries~\cite{muller2015aggregation}.
+In this paper, we study the problem of computing a \emph{maximum-volume inner approximation} of the aggregate flexibility set by optimizing over affine transformations of a given convex polytope in half-space representation.
+The proposed class of approximations generalizes those considered by related methods from the literature, which either limit the class of approximating sets to homothets of a given convex polytope \cite{zhao2017geometric} or restrict the specification of the given polytope to zonotopic geometries~\cite{muller2017aggregation}.
+Importantly, the optimization methods proposed in this paper can be used to construct an inner approximation of the aggregate flexibility set that is structured as a singular energy storage resource.
+This ensures compliance with electricity market rules that require an aggregation of multiple DERs to be offered into the marketplace as a single resource that accurately captures the operating range of the aggregation.

 The approach taken in this paper draws inspiration from the methods proposed in \cite{zhao2017geometric}.
-Using standard techniques from convex analysis, we show how to conservatively approximate the pair of maximum-volume and minimum-volume set containment problems as linear programs that scale polynomially with the number and dimension of the individual flexibility sets.
-By considering this more general family of approximating polytopes (i.e., affine transformations of convex polytopes), we are able to efficiently compute approximations to the aggregate flexibility set that improve upon the accuracy of those generated by the methods proposed in \cite{zhao2017geometric}.
-We provide a stylized example and conduct numerical experiments which show that the improvement in approximation accuracy is most pronounced when there is substantial heterogeneity between the individual flexibility sets.
+Using standard techniques from convex analysis, we show how to conservatively approximate the maximum-volume inner approximation problem as a linear program that scales polynomially with the number and dimension of the individual flexibility sets.
+By considering a more general family of approximating polytopes (i.e., affine transformations of convex polytopes), we are able to efficiently compute approximations to the aggregate flexibility set that improve upon the accuracy of those generated by the methods proposed in \cite{zhao2017geometric}.
+We provide a stylized example (in Figure \ref{fig:2d-example}) and conduct numerical experiments (in Section \ref{sec:experiments}) that demonstrate the improvement in approximation accuracy of the proposed methods when compared to the methods proposed in \cite{zhao2017geometric} and \cite{muller2017aggregation}.
+We also show how to efficiently disaggregate any point within the proposed inner approximation of the aggregate flexibility set into a collection of individually feasible charging profiles using an affine mapping that is computed as a byproduct of the inner approximation method.